swtheing/ADRL/Data_Generator/README.md

 ### 3. Dataset
-We got raw dataset from this post: [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance.][1]
+We got the raw dataset from this post: [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance.][1]

 "An open-source exploration of the city's neighborhoods, nightlife, airport traffic, and more, through the lens of publicly available taxi and Uber data."